 Certain research and statistics revealed that there are more than 100 ways of brewing coffee in the world.
-Each brewing process has its requirement for the type of the coffee beans.
-In addition, each also has requirements for the fineness of the coffee powder, the dark ness of the coffee bean and the ratio of mixing the beans.
+Each brewing process has its requirement for the type of the coffee beans, coffee beans for espresso, coffee beans for coldbrew… In addition, each also has requirements for the fineness of the coffee powder, the dark ness of the coffee bean and the ratio of mixing the beans.

 One of the most important aspects of coffee beans to achieve what you’re looking for is the grind size.
 It can directly affect the texture and flavor of brewed coffee.
 It will also determine the difference between overly textured, bland and flavorful, delicious coffee.

 When it comes to the texture, it can also affect the taste of your coffee.
 For example, you might have had a bitter French press coffee in the past, and the problem could be the grind size.